Pixel-Wise Recognition for Holistic Surgical Scene Understanding: The Holistic and Multi-Granular Surgical Scene Understanding of Prostatectomies Dataset

-We include further statistical analysis in \ref{sec:appendix:stats} of the Supplementary Material.
-This section provides information about the total number of instances in each task of the GraSP dataset, the transition probabilities for both phase and steps, the intra-task categories co-occurrences for the instruments and actions tasks, and the detailed inter-task categories co-occurrences for instruments-phases, instrument-steps, and instruments-actions in GraSP.
-Our previously presented statistics and the additional statistics in the Supplementary Material prove the intrinsic complementarity among the proposed tasks in GraSP.
-We previously established the relation between phases as steps where their per-class frequency and duration distributions demonstrated similar patterns related to the semantic meaning of the categories.
-Regarding this, the most durable phase categories encompass many of the most durable step categories, and the least durable phases encompass many short steps.
-Likewise, there is a clear relation between the surgical instrument and action categories, where many actions can be performed only by specific instruments.
-Thus, the frequency of different instruments affects the frequencies of actions.
-Additionally, the co-occurrence matrixes demonstrate an evident correspondence between instruments and phases or steps as, intuitively, different instruments are more present or completely absent in different phases and steps.
+Our dataset statistics prove the intrinsic complementarity among the proposed tasks in GraSP.
+For instance, the most time-consuming phase categories encompass many of the most time-consuming step categories and vice versa.
+Likewise, multiple actions can only be performed by specific instruments, thus causing a correlation between instrument and action frequencies.
+Additionally, the co-occurrence matrixes demonstrate an evident correspondence between instruments and phases or steps as different instruments are more present or completely absent in different surgical stages.